sbt/sbt-native-packager/src/sphinx/formats/docker.rst

 Install Location
 ~~~~~~~~~~~~~~~~
-The path to which the application is written can be changed with the setting.
+The path to which the application is written can be changed with the location setting.
 The files from ``mappings in Docker`` are extracted underneath this directory.

 .. code-block:: scala